Vadda Ghallughara: Lead-up

+The Sikhs had suffered a large massacre in 1746, with the Mughals officially restarting their anti-Sikh campaign with the appointment of Shah Nawaz as subahdar in 1747.
+Between 1748–53, Mir Mannu had conducted his own persecution of the Sikhs and captured 500 Sikhs at Ram Rauni through the assistance of Adina Beg.
+These Sikhs were tortured and executed at a place now known as Shahidganj in Lahore on the occasion of Eid.

-On 14 January 1761, in the aftermath of the Third Battle of Panipat, the Afghans were returning to their native country with the spoils of war, including 2,200 imprisoned unwed Hindu Marathi girls and women.'
-Whilst the Afghans were crossing the Sutlej River, suddenly Sikh forces fell upon them and rescued the captured Marathi women, saving them from their captors, and returning them to their parents and families.'
+The Afghan ruler, Ahmad Shah Abdali, who came to power in 1747, had invaded the Indian subcontinent at-least nine times between the years 1747–69, with him targeting Sikhs in five of his invasions when his army passed through the Punjab.
+On 14 January 1761, in the aftermath of the Third Battle of Panipat, the Afghans were returning to their native country with the spoils of war, including 2,200 imprisoned unwed Hindu Marathi girls and women.
+Whilst the Afghans were crossing the Sutlej River, suddenly Sikh forces fell upon them and rescued the captured Marathi women, saving them from their captors, and returning them to their parents and families.
 The act of valour made Abdali consider the Sikhs as a greater threat than he had previously and he began thinking that he needed to wipe out the Sikhs from Punjab in-order to firmly establish Afghani control over the territory.'

 From June to September 1761, the Sikhs had routed the forces of the faujdar of Jalandhar.
 The Sikhs proceeded to loot Sirhind and Malerkotla.
 After routing Afghan forces, they also briefly captured and occupied the city of Lahore.

 The annual Diwali convening of the Sarbat Khalsa at Amritsar on 27 October 1761 had passed a gurmatta that supporters of the Durranis must be eliminated, beginning with Aqil Das (based in Jandiala), to prepare to establish independence of the region from invading and occupying Afghan forces.
 After coming to know about this judgement made against him, Aqil Das sought out the help of Abdali.
 Another decision passed in the gurmatta was that Sikhs should take Lahore and occupy it.

 Sikhs shortly after would attack Lahore.
 During this attack the local ruler of Lahore, Ubaid Khan, locked himself in the fort of the city to avoid the Sikhs.
 This allowed the Sikh forces to take control of the outer areas of the city.
 Nawab Kapur Singh then placed Jassa Singh Ahluwalia on the throne at Lahore, proclaiming him as the emperor.
 Thereafter, Sikhs began to refer to him as a king.
 Sikhs also gained control of the local Lahori mint and issued their own coinage.
 The Sikhs could not establish an enduring occupation of the city so they decided to leave and attack Jandiala next.